MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-manipulation.md

 ---
 title: "ML Studio (classic): Data Transformation: Manipulation - Azure"
-description: "Learn about the Azure Machine Learning Studio (classic) modules that you can use for basic data manipulation." ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio-classic"
+description: "Learn about the Machine Learning Studio (classic) modules that you can use for basic data manipulation." ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio-classic"